citp/privacy-policy-historical/b/bl/blu/blueoceanstrategy.com.md

-> *The following text is extracted and transformed from the blueoceanstrategy.com privacy policy that was archived on 2013-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130629050034id_/http%3A//www.blueoceanstrategy.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blueoceanstrategy.com privacy policy that was archived on 2013-11-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131102100107id_/http%3A//www.blueoceanstrategy.com/privacy-2) for the most accurate reproduction.*

-# Blue Ocean Strategy | Privacy Statement
+# Blue Ocean Strategy | Privacy

 Blue Ocean Strategy (“BOS”) adheres to the following policies concerning the information BOS collects from users of this web site (the “Web Site”).